 Network Segmentation continues to be a crucial technique for IT teams in today’s dynamic IT ecosystem.
 So what is Network Segmentation?
 Implemented in a variety of ways the benefits of network segmentation are numerous.
 The most basic function and advantage of network segmentation is that it allows network administrators to isolate traffic.
 In the age of SD-WAN, evolving further into advance techniques like micro-segmentation, network segmentation is allowing IT teams to segment traffic at the granular level.

 Network Segmentation with the Perimeter

-In most enterprise, network segmentation is used with a perimeter firewall.
-In addition, Intrusion Prevention System (IPS), Advanced Threat Prevention (ATP) is applied to guard the network perimeter. vLANs and vRFs are two most common types of network segmentation methods used by networking teams.
-VLANs provide only site-specific segmentation and on the other hand VRFs are used for complex wider deployments.
+In most enterprises, network segmentation is used with a perimeter firewall.
+In addition, Intrusion Prevention System (IPS), Advanced Threat Prevention (ATP) is applied to guard the network perimeter. vLANs and vRFs are the two most common types of network segmentation methods used by networking teams.
+VLANs provide only site-specific segmentation and on the other hand, VRFs are used for complex wider deployments.

 Network Segmentation via SD-WAN

 The surge of cloud, distributed network architecture, and the internet has compelled enterprises to augment end to end network segmentation beefing up security with the network infrastructure.
 The need of the hour for enterprise IT teams is to able to separate different types of traffic using segmentation that can scale i.e allow IT teams to create multiple segments across the enterprise network, creating a new set of standard protocols.